-Your baby is going to want to eat (what feels like) constantly throughout the night.
+Your baby will want to eat (what feels like) constantly throughout the night.
 It isn’t easy to get in and out of bed after a C-section, so having a co-sleeper is a major postpartum recovery must-have.
-Getting up every two to three hours at night would be awful for you and your recovery, so having your baby close by is important.
+Getting up every two to three hours at night would be awful for you and your recovery, so having your baby close by is essential.
 This makes breastfeeding or bottle-feeding so much better since baby is close.

 11. Diaper Caddy

 As I just mentioned, moving around a lot is hard early on in your recovery.
 And if you have multiple levels in your home, it’s recommended that you only take the stairs once a day or none during the first two weeks, if possible.
-To make things easier on yourself, have a diaper caddy filled with everything you need for baby—diapers, wipes, diaper cream, thermometer, nail clippers, and nail file, etc. This way, you can bring along the items that you need for your baby wherever you go.
+To make things easier on yourself, have a diaper caddy filled with everything you need for your baby—diapers, wipes, diaper cream, thermometer, nail clippers, nail file, etc. This way, you can bring along the items that you need for your baby wherever you go.

 12. Comfy Seating

 Many women have difficulty getting in and out of bed after a C-section and getting comfortable.
 This is why so many women recommend having a comfortable recliner or seating area that you can sit in to nurse or bottle-feed baby for the next few weeks while you recover.
 Think in advance where you might want to sleep and spend your day that will be easier and gentler on your abdomen.

 13. Nursing/Feeding Station